essif-lab/framework/docs/terms/qualified-data.md

 From the issuer perspective, it isn't all that important what the 'envelope' is in which the data is conveyed, as long as the assurances for provenance and integrity (and perhaps some others) for the data are in place.
 Verificable credentials are good, but so are X.509 attribute certificates, Attribute-Based Credentials ([ABCs](https://www.springer.com/gp/book/9783319144382)), etc. Parties may want the ability to specify which of these (not) to use, but that's a secondary concern.

 In short, as an issuer, a party is interested in creating value from sharing knowledge about other entities.
-A party's “issuer” governance process is concerned with making (and continually reviewing and updating) decisions about e.g.:
+A party's “issuer” %%governance|governance%% process|%governance% process is concerned with making (and continually reviewing and updating) decisions about e.g.:
 - the kinds of qualified data it is willing to provide (what they consist of, what characteristics are to be ensured, liability to take, etc.;
 - the kinds of credentials ('envelopes') it is willing to use for providing that data;
 - under which conditions such credentials may be issued (e.g. only to a party that is mentioned in the qualified data);